Track Link Performance Across Channels: Complete 2025 Guide

 Contentproduct_blue_buttonLink variation

-After setting up UTMs and analytics, fine-tune your approach for each social media platform.
+After setting up UTMs and analytics, fine-tune your approach for each YouTube platform.
 Use consistent UTM parameters and platform-specific tools to track your links.
 PIMMS simplifies this process with automatic in-app redirections and real-time analytics tailored to each platform.

 Here's an example from a Hootsuite LinkedIn strategy using a structured UTM setup: